-You can be fined up to £20,000 per person for employing illegal workers.
+You can get a fine (also known as a civil penalty) of up to £20,000 per person for employing illegal workers.

 Illegal workers include: